metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 Let's now observe the impact of player switch frequency, or how often the player switches from their initial door selection.
 As mentioned, this is set by passing the decimal switch frequency to the `doorswitch` argument, which then parses player choice for each iteration from a weighted binomial distribution.

 Let's run 10 simulations varying the switch frequency from 0% to 100% in increments of 10%.
-I'll store the results data in `ldat` and plots in `plist` object, then make a composite plot of the 10 results plots.
-Note I've also set the x- and y-axis min and max values to be the same in `getlineplot` so that visual comparison is easier.
+I'll store the results data in `ldat` and plots in `plist`, then show the results in a composite plot.
+For the plot, note that I've set the x- and y-axis ranges in `getlineplot` to be identical for the 10 results plots to make visual comparison somewhat easier.

 ```
 # get fwin dist across ndoors